 John Jacobs 50 Greatest Golfers

 Since the passing of the famous English golf coach, Mr John Jacobs.
 I have reread a couple of his books that I have on my bookshelf.
 Notably, I started reading “50 Greatest Golf Lessons of the Century”.
-In this book, from the dawn of golf to the modern day golfers, Mr Jacobs talks about 50 of the greatest golfers in the world during that period.
+In this book, from the dawn of golf to the modern-day golfers, Mr John Jacobs 50 greatest golfers in the world during that period.
 From such great golfers as; James Braid, Henry Cotton, to Ben Hogan, Nick Faldo, Tiger Woods and Seve!
 Consequently, with my golf coaches hat on, I have picked three golfers out of the fifty that struck a chord with me.

 Seve Ballesteros Imagination